 With its focus on energy-efficient methods, the KU School of Architecture & Design is building an ecologically sustainable future through student-led LEED Platinum Certified projects, the highest level of recognition for sustainable building practices.

-Student opportunities forge new solutions.
+Student opportunities forge new solutions

 Explore Haven Studio, a net-zero housing design created entirely by KU students.
 As part of the Solar Decathlon Build Challenge, students in the School of Architecture & Design envisioned an energy-efficient home for a more sustainable future, then made it a reality in just three months.